You are here

 - Sociology of Health

 The following is a list of some recent publications.
 A complete list is available here.

 Weeden, Kim, and Benjamin Cornwell.
 2020.
 “The Small World Network of College Classes: Implications for Epidemic Spread on a University Campus.”
 Sociological Science.

 Carr, Deborah, Shelley Correll, Robert Crosnoe, Jeremy Freese, Mary Waters, Benjamin Cornwell, and Elizabeth Boyle.
 2017.
 The Art and Science of Social Research.
 New York: W. W. Norton & Company.

 Cornwell, Benjamin.
 2015.
-Social Sequence Analysis: Methods and Applications.
+Social Sequence Analysis.
 New York: Cambridge University Press.